AntoineDelaf/website/src/en/partners.markdown

 - **[AiResearch](http://www.airesearch.nl/)**.
 Its founder Emile Van Essen has put his collection of skills to good use, with 3 submersibles already on his belt.
 He will supervise the fabrication of the pressure hull.

 - **[Delair-Tech](http://http://www.delair-tech.com/en/home/)**.
-The aerial drone company founded by Michael, helping out for the onboard electronics.
+The aerial drone company founded by Michael, realized all the onboard electronics, for navigation, lighting and photographic acquisition.

 ![](../images/DTlogo.jpg)